mush1e/TSDB/CONTRIBUTING.md

 2. Be patient.
 3. Be funnier than the code.
 4. Remember: we're all guessing.
-5. Do not make anyone cry (except maybe Dan).
+5. Do not make anyone cry.
 6. Treat every pull request like it's production-grade, even though it isn't.
 7. Avoid flame wars about semicolons.
 8. Avoid flame wars about tabs vs spaces (it's spaces).